 7. the ocean is largely unexplored.

-PCCS marine education offers a schedule of programs designed for a broad spectrum of audiences and ages, including students and the general public.
-Programs incorporate cutting edge research of PCCS scientists, as well as an introduction to the natural history of coastal and marine environments of Cape Cod.
+CCS marine education offers a schedule of programs designed for a broad spectrum of audiences and ages, including students and the general public.
+Programs incorporate cutting edge research of CCS scientists, as well as an introduction to the natural history of coastal and marine environments of Cape Cod.

-A Beach Cleanup in honor of World Oceans Day kicks-off summer programs June 6th.
-For the 2nd year, PCCS will team with the Truro Center for the Arts at Castle Hill to offer a two-day whale photography workshop June 19th-21st.
-Throughout the summer months, PCCS will begin a full array of programming from seal walks, to tidal flat explorations, to bike tours and naturalist led kayak trips.
+A Beach Cleanup in honor of World Oceans Day kicks-off summer programs June 5th.
+For the 3rd year, CCS will team with the Truro Center for the Arts at Castle Hill to offer a two-day whale photography workshop August 27th-29th.
+Throughout the summer months, CCS will begin a full array of programming from seal walks, to tidal flat explorations, to lectures and naturalist led kayak trips.

-In July, PCCS will host the 3rd Annual Whale Week: A Celebration of the Sea July 29th-Aug 3rd.
-A week-long schedule of events includes a home-made boat race, the Story of Ibis (a children's theater production), whale games, arts and crafts, Meet Delilah, and much more.
+In July, CCS will host the 4th Annual Whale Week: A Celebration of the Sea July 28th-Aug 2nd.
+A week-long schedule of events includes a home-made boat race, whale games, arts and crafts, Meet Delilah, and much more.

 PCCS marine education seeks to develop partnerships with local schools to develop hands-on classroom activities and field visits.
 PCCS welcomes visiting students, classes, teachers and entire schools.
 A visiting school may be interested in our new scientific and natural history exploration programs, as well as other unique field experiences.
 PCCS will design an educational program using our scientific expertise.
 Please contact us for pricing information.